ungov/ungov.github.io/library/pay-out-a-true-universal-credit.md

 ---
 layout: library
 title: Pay out a true universal credit
-excerpt: A universal tax credit should replace most current benefits and be funded by one rate of income tax paid at the same constant rate across all income.
+excerpt: A universal tax credit should replace most benefits, and be funded by a single rate of income tax.
 The result would be stronger work incentives, a simpler system, and more equal net incomes.
 category: economy
 permalink: /library/pay-out-a-true-universal-credit/
 ---